aau-cns/flight_stack_env/README.md

 ```

 ### Build for Virtual Environments
-For virtual environments such as the virtualbox or v86, use the virtual command from the flight stack
+For virtual environments such as the virtualbox or v86, use the virtual environment from the flight stack.
+This excludes the WiFi driver, which is not required for virtual environments.

 ```bash
 # for virtualbox use